Rodolfo-XDR/aXDRCMS/README.md

 ##### Mr.Mustache - Arctic Development

 ### Getting Started
 > aXDR CMS is a fresh from scratch Emulation website which emulates HabboWEB in a different style. **aXDR** stands for Azure XDR Content Management System.
-Although this system is pretty different to the original version of this system, the fundamental idea of aXDR has not changed. **XDR** WEB offered a better system that could overlap other projects with newew technologies and functions.
+Although this project is pretty different to the original version created by **Boris Akopov**, the fundamental idea of **XDR** has not changed. **XDR** WEB offered a better system that could overlap other projects with modern technologies and functions.
 Right now aXDR is divided into two parts: *aXDR WEB App* **(FrontEnd)** & *aXDR API* **(Backend)**.
 This repository is only for aXDR WEB App made in angular.

 ### Features
 + aXDR WEB App is currently working under *Angular 7.2*.